open-AIMS/ereefs-documentation/README.md

 4: CloudWatch daily trigger of the download manager Note about 3: It's not a custom product, it's a small subset of data.
 Like, what's the temperature at those locations at that time.**

 ## <a name="sns-topics-and-messages"></a>SNS topics and messages

 One of the core concepts in this application is the AWS SNS service with its topics and messages.
 They connect the components by offering a publisher-subscriber model.

-**JJ: what do the black dots represent?**
+**JJ: what do the black dots represent? - GL: Entry points.
+I agree, it could be clearer.**
-**JJ: What does the top right side of the chart prepresent?
-Is this the ExtractionTool? if so, why is the AdminTool involved?**
+**JJ: What does the top right side of the chart represent?
+Is this the ExtractionTool? if so, why is the AdminTool involved? -
+GL: I have the same questions.
+I assume it's an error.
+Will need to ask Marc.**
-**JJ: all input sources need clarity on what the trigger is.**
+**JJ: all input sources need clarity on what the trigger is. - GL: Agree.
+The black dots needs labels to be less confusing.**